sjstretton/screwed/02-ProgressAndProblems.md

 # Q4: How To Make The Change?

-Our third quiestion: how can we actually change these systems?
+Our fourht quiestion: how can we actually change the tax systems?
-Economists have been aware of these effects for some time.
+Economists have been aware of rent and externalities for some time.
 Yet, taxes which would correct these economic distortions have only been imposed occasionally and partially.
 Why haven't corrective taxes been imposed?

 Here we make the case for a simple 'change equation'.
 The perceived benefits must overwhelm the resistance.
 So we can think